kithmalamr/Interactive-Arduino-Based-Pinball-Machine-Fruit-Ninja-Theme-/README.md

 - 🎶 Stereo sound expansion.
 - 🎛️ More advanced sound effects (e.g., dynamic reverb).
 - 🧩 Additional sensors (optical or inductive) for more gameplay elements.
-- 🏓 Integration with other pinball subsystems (scoring, flippers, bumpers). filecite38†D4 - Individual Report.pdf
+- 🏓 Integration with other pinball subsystems (scoring, flippers, bumpers).

----

-## 🙌 Acknowledgements

-Subsystem design and implementation by **Kithmal Amarasinghe**,
-Team D – *Demolition Man*, System Design Exercise 2025. filecite38†D4 - Individual Report.pdf